 Zig Ziglar says: Life is difficult but if you’re tough on yourself, it’s much easier.

 I’m tough on myself.
 I expect a lot.
-There’s nobody who is stuff on me.
+There’s nobody who has stuff on me.
 At the same time, I live the life of my dreams.
 I’ve gone to a see a hypnotherapist to talk about myself, to have active meditation and cry.
 I had time to help out my wife and went to spend some time with my son and daughter.

 Vape Queen: Any fast advice for new YouTubers?

 Think about how you can help other people in your videos a lot.
-Not how you can get views but how can you make a huge difference in someone’s life.
+Not how you can get views but how you can make a huge difference in someone’s life.
 Making a huge difference in one person’s life will do a lot more for you than helping 4,000 people a little bit.

-It’s the mindset.
+That’s the mindset.
 The whole lesson from this is I’ve thought too much about how I get views and Youtube subscribers.
 Even though I’ve thought a lot about how I help other people, I’ve still thought too much about how I get views and Youtube subscribers.

 Therefore, think about how you can help people.
 From there, do a great job for everyone that wants something you create.
-That means do a great job for your Youtube subscribers.
+That means doing a great job for your Youtube subscribers.
 Give your Youtube subscribers videos that are the best you can do.

 For example, what I see a lot of people do and I’ve done a lot myself is to just put a similar video like, “Oh, I’ll put up the same tutorial which somebody else put but I’ll do it better”.
 Make something that’s better and listen.